Penalties for Driving without Insurance in Colorado

 Fine | At least $500 | At least $1,000 | At least $1,000 |

-Community service | Possible 40 hours | Up to 40 hours | Up to 40 hours |
+Community service | Up to 40 hours | Up to 40 hours | Up to 40 hours |

-Imprisonment | N/A | 10 days to 1 year in jail | 10 days to 1 year in jail |
+Imprisonment | 10 days to 1 year in jail | 10 days to 1 year in jail | 10 days to 1 year in jail |

-Driving privilege | Driver's license, registration and license plates suspended until adequate insurance is obtained | Driver's license, registration and license plates suspended for four months | Driver's license, registration and license plates suspended for eight months |
+Driving privileges | Driver's license, registration and license plates could be suspended until adequate insurance is obtained | Driver's license, registration and license plates suspended for 4 months | Driver's license, registration and license plates suspended for 8 months |

-Reinstatement requirements | $40 fee and file SR-22 certificate for three years | $40 fee and file SR-22 certificate for three years | $40 fee and file SR-22 certificate for three years |
+Reinstatement requirements | $95 fee and file SR-22 certificate for three years | $95 fee and file SR-22 certificate for 3 years | $95 fee and file SR-22 certificate for 3 years |

-Driving record | 4 points | 4 points | 4 points |
+Driving record | Up to 4 points | Up to 4 points | Up to 4 points |

 Penalties for first offense

-It's important to act quickly.
 If you don't get a car insurance policy, you could be charged with a class 1 misdemeanor.
-A conviction comes with a fine of at least $500, suspended driving privileges and a $40 reinstatement fee.
-Your Colorado auto insurer will also need to file an SR-22 form on your behalf for three years.
-The court may also require you to perform at least 40 hours of community service.
+A conviction comes with a fine of at least $500, suspended driving privileges and four points on your license.
+You could also face a community service requirement or jail time.

 Penalties for second offense

 If the second offense occurs within five years of a previous violation, the fine increases to at least $1,000, and your driving privileges will be suspended for four months.
-You'll pay the $40 reinstatement fee and file a SR-22 certificate for three years.
-The court may also require up to 40 hours of community service and jail time between 10 days and one year.
+The court may also require up to 40 hours of community service, jail time of 10 days to one year and four points on your license.

 Penalties for third and subsequent offenses